nmapped/nmapped.github.io/content/scratch/NumPy.md

 c = a + b                        # c_i = a_i + b_i
 ```
 **Note**: For this to work correctly, the arrays must be of the same size.

+## Scalar-Array Operations
+Vectors can be 'scaled' by scalar operations.
+A scalar is just a number.
+The scalar multiplies all the elements of a vector.

 ## Broadcasting
 This is a mechanism that allows for element-wise operations on arrays of different shapes.
 When performing operations like addition between two vectors (or arrays), NumPy automatically expands the smaller array to match the larger array, enabling element-wise operations without the need for explicit replication of data.
 Broadcasting follows a set of rules for aligning the shapes of the arrays involved: